jamescosborn/hair-salon/README.md

 Description: The employee should be able to see a list of a stylist's clients whenever they click on a stylist.
 Example Input: User clicks Melissa.
 Example Output: Clients: Mon Mothma, Chewbacca, Bodhi Rook

-Description: The employee should be able to add stylists to the system when they are hired.
-Example Input: Add: Shadowbeast
-Example Output: Stylists: Tony, Stephanie, Lisa, Melissa, Shadowbeast

 Description: The employee should be able to add a client to a stylist.
 Example Input: Add Client Bob to Stylist Lisa.